Chapo Trap House: Early years

 The show came to prominence during the 2016 Democratic Party presidential primary contest between former United States Secretary of State Hillary Clinton and United States Senator Bernie Sanders.
 The show's left-wing content became popular with supporters of the democratic socialist Sanders.

 The team behind the podcast has since expanded from the original three hosts.
-Brendan James joined as producer after appearing as a guest, and Virgil Texas and Amber A'Lee Frost joined the show as alternating co-hosts after the 2016 American presidential election.
+Vice investigative journalist Brendan James joined as producer after appearing as a guest, and former The Onion writer and twitter personality Virgil Texas and Amber A'Lee Frost joined the show as alternating co-hosts after the 2016 American presidential election.
 James left the show in November 2017, later being replaced by producer and writer Chris Wade.
+James became co-host of the Blowback podcast in 2019.

 The Chapo Guide to Revolution

 Biederman, Christman, James, Menaker, and Texas authored a satirical book about American politics, The Chapo Guide to Revolution: A Manifesto Against Logic, Facts, and Reason, published in August 2018 under the name Chapo Trap House.
 It debuted on The New York Times Best Seller list at number 6 under the Hardcover Non-Fiction category and number 7 under the Combined Print & E-Book category.